delenius/openapi-issues/reserved-words/README.md

 `mvn package`

-In the console output, observer multiple cases of this warning:
+In the console output, observe multiple cases of this warning:

 ```
 [WARNING] InstanceOf (reserved word) cannot be used as model name.
 Renamed to ModelInstanceOf